Carcair/healthcare-service-admin/README.md

 ## About

 Application for health care services.
-It consists from Administration service and Client service.
+It consists from Administration service and Client service (pushed on https://github.com/Carcair/healthcare-service-user).

 #### Admin service
-Admin service will have REST api with CRUD operations for employees and teams.
+Admin service will have REST api with endpoints for CRUD operations for employees and teams.
 Teams can have many or none employees and employee can be in more or none teams.
 There must be routes for:
 * creating and deleting teams,
 * creating and deleting employees,